 Off to Ao Nang Beach

 We decided to visit Ao Nang Beach.
 It was approximately 20 km away from where we were staying in Krabi center.
 That doesn’t sound like a lot, but my butt gets a bit numb on these narrow moped seats, but it wasn’t too bad.
-As always, with me was my thrill seeking copilot, Anya.
+As always, with me was my thrill seeking copilot, our daughter.
 She’s an excellent passenger, because she doesn’t move around a lot.
 It makes for a more enjoyable ride and she likes to go fast!

 We only had one minor directional incident, but that was quickly sorted, and we made our way to the beach.
 All of us.
 Nobody got separated.
 See I told you we learned something.
 As we came into the Ao Nang area, we passed by the typical tourist shops, restaurants, and tattoo parlors, and made our way to the beach.